openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 A Client makes a Credential Request by sending a HTTP POST request to the Credential Endpoint with the following parameters:

 * `type`: REQUIRED.
 Type of a Credential being requested.
-It corresponds to a `type` property in a Issuer metadata.
+It corresponds to the `type` property in a credential metadata object of the Issuer.
 * `format`: OPTIONAL.
 Format of the Credential to be issued.
 If not present, the issuer will determine the Credential format based on the client's format default.
 * `proof` OPTIONAL.
 JSON Object containing proof of possession of the key material the issued Credential shall be